jusspatel/YTHigher/README.md

 ### <b >PS : Due to API Issues, it will take around 2-3 seconds for every round to load, so don't go spam clicking </b>

 ## Problems
-- This program is being run on the Invidious api, which is relatively very slow.
-An alternative would be to just use the YouTube Data API which is much faster, but due to quota limit issues, the game can only be played 5000 times in a day (5000 rounds).
 - The code sometimes randomly breaks due to an undefined youtube ID or connection timeout
-- Not compatible on Phone
+- Not completely compatible on phone
+- The API fetch speed seemed to have improved somehow, but will stil wait some more time before shifting to YouTube API

 ## Updates for future
 - [ ] Create another similar game, but this time to guess which youtuber is more popular
-- [ ] Make UI Better
+- [x] Make UI Better
-- [ ] Add a 10 second timer for every round
+- [x] Add a 10 second timer for every round
-- [ ] Once player crosses score of 50, the time to complete each round will decrease
+- [x] Once player crosses score of 50, the time to complete each round will decrease
 - [ ] Make loading speeds faster

 ![image](https://user-images.githubusercontent.com/67550066/193442228-361445a2-b588-4759-8a38-822ecb3cdbbb.png)